cucapra/lambdalab/README.md

 Setting Up
 ----------

-λab is written in [TypeScript][] and has a command-line interface and a Web-based visual interface.
+λab is written in [TypeScript][] and has a command-line interface and a [Web-based visual interface][web].
 To get started with both, you'll need [Node][].
 First, clone the repository.
 Then you'll need to compile the source to JavaScript.

 You can get the TypeScript compiler and other dependencies from `npm` by typing `npm install` or just [`yarn`][yarn] if you have that.